pocketpaas/servicepack/API.md

     $ ./bin/extra foo \[args]

+# Multi-component services

+If a service requires more than one process (e.g. hipache), the query script can respond to `components` and provide a list of component names.

+    $ ./bin/query components
+    hipache
+    redis

+Then, when running the service, the engine should pass the component name to the `run` script, like this:

+    $ ./bin/run hipache
+    $ ./bin/run redis

 # Running 'servicepack'

 ## Building a service

+Building a service happens in two phases:

+1. Build the base image with the service software.
+This image will be the base for all services of this type.
+1. Setup an image instance.

+### Build the base image

 Pass in the servicepack directory and the docker repo and tag to use.

+    $ svp build -b pack_dir -t repo[:tag]

+Example:

+    $ git clone https://github.com/pocketpaas/servicepack-mysql.git
+    $ svp build -b servicepack-mysql -t mysql
+    ...
+    $ docker images
+    REPOSITORY           TAG         ID                  CREATED             SIZE
+    mysql                latest      f42b0cb83738        2 seconds ago       8.678 MB (virtual 200 MB)

+### Setup a service instance based on the base image

+Pass in the servicepack directory, the base image, and the docker repo and tag to use.
 The output will be the environment variables that should

-    $ servicepack build pack_dir repo [tag]
+    $ svp setup -b pack_dir -i baserepo[:tag] -t repo[:tag]

 Example:

-    $ git clone https://github.com/pocketpaas/servicepack-mysql.git
-    $ servicepack build servicepack-mysql mysql
+    $ svp setup -i mysvc -b servicepack-mysql -t mysql MYSQL_PASSWORD=3fjq3ifjalwj
-    MYSQL_ROOT_PASSWORD=ifjalfjalqwj
-    MYSQL_USER_PASSWORD=3fjq3ifjalwj
     MYSQL_PORT=3306
+    MYSQL_DATABASE=db
     MYSQL_USER=user
     MYSQL_HOST=%IP
+    ...
     $ docker images
     REPOSITORY           TAG         ID                  CREATED             SIZE
+    mysql                latest      f42b0cb83738        2 minutes ago       8.678 MB (virtual 200 MB)
-    servicepack/mysql    latest      f42b0cb83738        2 seconds ago       8.678 MB (virtual 200 MB)
+    mysvc                latest      24b0fcb38877        2 seconds ago       8.678 MB (virtual 200 MB)